MISP/MISP-STIX-Converter/README.md

 ##Or at least that's the idea

 This is the open-sourced version of our internal sync script.
-It's a bit limited, nor perfect, nor is it bug-free.
+It's a bit limited, nor is it perfect, nor is it bug-free.

 But it works™

 ##Usage:

-First, add exec perms on the relevent files.
+First, add exec perms on the relevant files.

 `chmod +x misp-to-stix.py stix-to-misp.py`